 The changing musical times made it difficult for PPL to continue creating its same sound.
 As Disco dominated the airwaves, the band became aware that it too, had to make some stylistic alterations to stay current with the times.

-Reunited to treat us to music that sounds as good today as it did when they first performed, PPL is touring and enjoying every minute of it.
-PPL has been playing true to its origninal form.
+Reunited to treat us to music that sounds even better today than it did when they first performed, PPL is touring and enjoying every minute of it.
+PPL has been playing true to its original form.
 “People come to hear the music the way it was played back then,” Fuller asserts.
-“We may have improved upon the fidelity, but when we do a song off one of our records, we do it just like it was recorded.”

-PPL in the new millenium may be a curious prospect to band members, but the bands longevity is a testament of the timelessness of the music.
-As they write for a new project, they’ve returned to their roots–no sax, but pedal steel master John David Call returning–and it’s no suprise that after all these years their sound is what Country Radio is about, proving good music is good music no matter when it’s made or played–and you can go home again.
+PPL in the new millennium may be a curious prospect to some, but the bands longevity is a testament to the timelessness of the music.
+As they write for a new project, they’ve returned to their roots–no sax, but pedal steel master John David Call returning–and it’s no surprise that after all these years their sound is what Country Radio is all about, proving that good music is good music no matter when it’s made or played–and you can go home again.

 © 2013 Pure Prairie League.
 All Rights Reserved